-What I love best about this mostly pedestrian-only shopping area, though, are the unique one-of-a-kind Boston shops along Washington Street and side streets.
+What you may love best about this mostly pedestrian-only shopping area, though, are the unique one-of-a-kind Boston shops along Washington Street and side streets.

-Personal favorites: Brattle Book Store (xx West Street), Commonwealth Books (basement level of Old South Meeting House - shown in the photo), small art and artisan galleries tucked in here and there.
+Favorites: Brattle Book Shop (9 West Street), Commonwealth Books (9 Spring Lane), small art and artisan galleries tucked in here and there.

 Walk over from Faneuil Hall Marketplace (it's just 2-3 blocks away) and enjoy an afternoon of browsing.

 Newbury Street / Boylston Street